lonniev/get-gitrepos/README.md

         content git_key['public']
     end
 ```
 Of course, as is often the case, there is probably some elusive way to do all this with just a few lines of chef DSL.
 Should you have a more efficient way to achieve the goal, share that with our community.
-(My apologies to @patrickheeney for hijacking his Issues forum to work this issue; it simply is very similar to the thread that was already here.)

 Contributing
 ------------